Colleen Williams (soccer): University of Dayton Flyers

-Club
+Club career

-Washington Spirit

 In February 2013, Williams was selected in the fourth round (26th overall) of the 2013 NWSL College Draft by the Washington Spirit for the inaugural season of the National Women's Soccer League.
 She played in six games before suffering a knee injury on July 6 that sidelined her for the rest of the season.

 On May 21, 2014, Williams was waived by the Spirit.
 At a try out with Sky Blue FC she suffered a recurrence of the knee injury.
 On February 8, 2015, she officially retired from professional soccer.

-International
+International career

 Williams represented the United States as a member of the United States under-23 women's national soccer team in 2013.
 She played in two games in March 2013 at the 4 Nations Tournament in La Manga, Spain.